the1lab/1lab/src/Cat/Functor/Kan/Isbell.lagda.md

 ```
 -->

-We will require the fact that the opposite of a complete category is cocomplete, this is a direct consequence of duality for diagrams
+We will require the fact that the opposite of a complete category is cocomplete, this is a direct consequence of duality for diagrams.
 ```agda
 module _ {o}{l}{x} {y} {C : Precategory o l} where